MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/form-designer-properties.md

 # Properties available in the form designer

-Located on the right-pane of the model-driven form designer, the always available property pane lets you quickly view and update the properties of any selected element.
+Located on the right-pane of the model-driven form designer, the property pane lets you quickly view and update the properties of any element selected from the preview or navigation panes.

 > [!div class="mx-imgBorder"]
 > ![](media/form-designer-property-pane.png "Form designer property pane")